 Now here is another moment of reflection (and bear with me, there shall be a handful of epiphanies in this post).
-Pride and privilege – how funny that both words should be so closely connected in the English language.
-Pride Season commemorates the June 1969 Stonewall Riots which many consider as the watershed moment in the fight for LGBTQ+ rights.
+Pride and privilege – how funny that both words should be so closely connected in English.
+Pride Season commemorates the June 1969 Stonewall Riots, which many consider as the watershed moment in the fight for LGBTQ+ rights.
 And, it does not escape me that the opposite of the word “pride” is “shame”.

 Now here is another reflection (are you feeling a theme here?).
-My point earlier that my sexual orientation doesn’t feature that often in my thoughts these days has nothing to do with the fact that being LGBTQ+ is not important to me.
+My point earlier that my sexual orientation doesn’t feature that often in my thoughts these days has nothing to do with the fact that being LGBTQ+ is unimportant to me.
 Believe me: it is very important.
-It has everything to do with my current privilege: as a gay man living in London, I have the privilege of being constantly surrounded by other queer identifying people.
+It has everything to do with my current privilege: as a gay man living in London, I am constantly surrounded by other queer-identifying people.
 I have the privilege of having access to many LGBTQ+ venues where I can feel safe holding hands with my partner without the fear of verbal or physical abuse.

-As a white cisgender man, I know I am less likely to suffer abuse compared to my trans, female and LGBTQ+ colleagues of colour.
+As a white cisgender man, I know I am less likely to suffer abuse than my trans, female and LGBTQ+ colleagues of colour.
 And I know I can truly practice ‘being proud’ and walk around with a rainbow flag without any fear of repercussion from my colleagues and friends.

 Looking beyond your privilege

-When you are immersed in your privilege, it is much easier to have that feeling of pride when there are others around you who validate your identity.
-Being immersed in your own privilege can be very dangerous: you may be a straight ally looking in, struggling to see past the rainbows, confetti and smiles; or an LGBTQ+ person in a position of privilege struggling to connect with those in the community who aren’t.
+When you are immersed in your privilege, it is much easier to have that feeling of pride when others around you validate your identity.
+Being immersed in your own privilege can be very dangerous: you may be a straight ally looking in, struggling to see past the rainbows, confetti and smiles, or an LGBTQ+ person in a position of privilege struggling to connect with those in the community who aren’t.
 If we are not willing to look past our own experience and privilege, our blind spots can be fatal to the experience of others.
-It can lead to overlooking truly horrifying numbers including:
+It can lead to overlooking truly alarming numbers including:

 - The 19% increase in sexual orientation hate crimes in 2019/20 compared to the previous year in England & Wales